Elon Phoenix men's soccer: Players in the MLS

-Elon's Steven Kinney hopes to follow in the tradition of SoCon legends like Dempsey and Clark by making his mark as a professional.
-Kinney was selected by the Chicago Fire with the 45th Overall Pick in the third round of the 2010 MLS SuperDraft.
-After graduating from Elon University in December 2009, he became Elon's first player to sign for an MLS Club.
+Elon's Steven Kinney was selected by the Chicago Fire with the 45th Overall Pick in the third round of the 2010 MLS SuperDraft.
+After graduating from Elon University in December 2009, he became Elon's first player to sign for an MLS club.
 Said Fire Technical Director Frank Klopas: "Steven Kinney has proven himself during the preseason to have the passion and talent we need on the pitch as we rebuild our defense [...] we're happy to have him now as part of the Fire family."

 A native of Norcross, Georgia, Kinney started in 78 games for the Phoenix, and he was named first-team All-Southern Conference three times.
 During his four seasons at Elon, he anchored a defense that kept 28 clean sheets, including a school record 10 in 2009.
 Kinney was also the first Elon men's soccer player to earn Academic All-America status, being named to the ESPN The Magazine Academic All-America third team in November.

 "I am truly blessed and honored to have this opportunity to continue my playing career," Kinney commented.
 "I have to give a large thanks to the Elon soccer family for helping me reach the goal of playing at this level."

 In 2012, two more Phoenix Alumni signed MLS Contracts.
 2010 Graduate Clint Irwin signed for the Colorado Rapids, and 2012 Graduate Gabe Latigue signed for the New England Revolution of the MLS in 2012.